sunke-github/MARS_V2/README.md

 # MARS_V2
 I designed a knowledge representation learning algorithm.
-This algoirhtm has achieved the best performances for link predion on the following datasets.
+This algorithm has achieved the best performance for link prediction on the following datasets.
 In the future, I will publish the algorithm and update the source code here.